rebyu/tiebrush/README.rst

   -F, --flags           Bits in SAM flag to use in read comparison.
 Only reads that have specified flags will be merged together (default: 0)
   -t, --threads         Number of threads to use.
   -b, --batch-size      Number of input files to process in a batch on each thread.

+Sashimi
+"""""""

+Sashimi.py is a small utility script provided to create vectorized visualizzation of a locus, taking full advantage of the files created by TieBrush suite.

+Sashimi plot is largely based on the implementation from the MISO package. please cite both the TieBrush publication as well as the original MISO paper:

+    Katz, Yarden, Eric T. Wang, Jacob Silterra, Schraga Schwartz, Bang Wong, Helga Thorvaldsdóttir, James T. Robinson, Jill P. Mesirov, Edoardo M. Airoldi, and Christopher B. Burge.
+"Quantitative visualization of alternative exon expression from RNA-seq data."
+Bioinformatics 31, no. 14 (2015): 2400-2402.

+You must have matplotlib, adjustText and numpy installed to run sashimi.py with python3 which can be installed via

+    pip3 install matplotlib adjustText numpy

+    sashimi.py [-h] --gtf GTF [--cov COV] [--sj SJ] -o OUTPUT [--intron_scale INTRON_SCALE] [--exon_scale EXON_SCALE] [--resolution RESOLUTION] [--fig_width FIG_WIDTH]
+                  [--fig_height FIG_HEIGHT] [--junction_log_base JUNCTION_LOG_BASE]
+                  [--font_size FONT_SIZE] [--nyticks NYTICKS] [--nxticks NXTICKS] [--ymax YMAX] [--logged] [--number_junctions] [--reverse_minus] [--show_ylabel] [--show_xlabel]
+                  [--sans_serif] [--bar_color BAR_COLOR]

+    options:
+      -h, --help            show this help message and exit --gtf GTF             annotation in a GFF/GTF format --cov COV             coverage in bedgraph format or a file containing a list of filenames with coverage in bedgraph for multiple samples.
+If a list is provided - the files should be in the same order as the splice junctions below (if provided) --sj SJ               splice junctions in bed format or a file containing a list of filenames with splice junctions in bed format for multiple samples.
+If a list is provided - the files should be in the same order as the coverage tracks.
+      -o OUTPUT, --output OUTPUT    output basename
+      --intron_scale INTRON_SCALE   intron_scale
+      --exon_scale EXON_SCALE   exon_scale
+      --resolution RESOLUTION   resolution
+      --fig_width FIG_WIDTH fig_width
+      --fig_height FIG_HEIGHT   fig_height
+      --junction_log_base JUNCTION_LOG_BASE junction_log_base
+      --font_size FONT_SIZE fig_height
+      --nyticks NYTICKS     nyticks
+      --nxticks NXTICKS     nxticks
+      --ymax YMAX           ymax
+      --logged              logged - False by default
+      --number_junctions    number_junctions - True by default
+      --reverse_minus       reverse_minus - False by default
+      --show_ylabel         show_ylabel - True by default
+      --show_xlabel         show_xlabel - True by default
+      --sans_serif          sans_serif - False by default
+      --bar_color BAR_COLOR Color specified in any matplotlib-compatable format